Anglo-Burmese people: Notable diaspora

-The world famous writer George Orwell was an Anglo-Burman by its original definition – he spent five years from 1922 to 1927 as a police officer in the Indian Imperial Police force in Burma, and wrote the book Burmese Days on his experiences as an Imperial officer in the country.
+The writer George Orwell was an Anglo-Burman by its original definition – he spent five years from 1922 to 1927 as a police officer in the Indian Imperial Police force in Burma, and wrote the book Burmese Days on his experiences as an Imperial officer in the country.

 British writer Hector Hugh Munro, better known by his pen name Saki, was born in Akyab, British Burma, and like Orwell served in the Indian Imperial Police in Burma.
 Anglo-Burmese football player Fred Pugsley is considered as the first ever foreign footballer to play for an Indian club (signing with East Bengal in 1942).

 The most famous Anglo-Burmans today are to be found outside of Burma's borders such as the Bollywood actress Helen, the late British television actor Richard Beckinsale, his daughters the actresses Kate Beckinsale and Samantha Beckinsale, British writer and journalist Sue Arnold, Japanese-British music critic Peter Barakan (ピーター・バラカン), the British TV personality Melanie Sykes, the jazz musician Jamie Cullum and his brother Ben Cullum and the singer Annabella Lwin.

 The alternative musician Get Cape.
 Wear Cape.
 Fly (né Sam Duckworth) is also Anglo-Burmese.
 The sons of Aung San Suu Kyi and Michael Aris, Alexander and Kim, are technically Anglo-Burmese, despite not stemming from the colonial era.
 There is also Zuleikha Robinson, a British actress raised in Thailand and Malaysia by a Burmese-Indian mother and an English father.
 American television host and liberal commentator Alex Wagner, who was born to a Burmese mother and a father of German and Irish descent, can be called Anglo-Burmese by basis of heritage.

 Burmese writer Wendy Law-Yone and her daughter Jocelyn Seagrave, who is a U.S. actress, are also Anglo-Burmese.
 Australian singer and former Xfactor contestant Reigan Derry is of Anglo Burmese descent.

 However, there are also Anglo-Burmese people still living in Burma.
 They include famous singer and actress Rita Fairmen (Myint Myint Khin), and famous singers Marie Conway (Tin Moe Khaing) and Joyce Win (Nwe Yin Win).